chung-leong/react-seq/examples/swapi/README.md

 ```

 All it does is call `useProgress`.
 The hook expects an async function as parameter.
 This function is responsible
-for setting up the async generators.
+for setting up async generators.
 It is given a number of config functions.
 We use [`type`](../../doc/type.md) to
 specify the data recipient.
 We use [`defer`](../../doc/defer.md) to tell the hook that we don't it to rerender as soon
-as data becomes available but to check every 200ms instead.
-So if three HTTP requests are needed to complete the page
+as data becomes available but to instead check every 200ms.
+If three HTTP requests are needed to complete the page
 and all three complete in less than 200ms, only a single update would occur.

 We call [`usable`](../../doc/usable.md) to specify that the data set is valid when there's at least 10 items in every